 - Your Matrox graphics card is 100% VGA compatible and supports all VESA standards: VBE 2.0 (Super VGA modes), DPMS (energy saving), and DDC-2B (Plug-and-Play monitor). - Matrox graphics cards that can support a secondary display have the Matrox DualHead feature. - The secondary display of your graphics card only supports a 16- or 32-bit color palette. - 3D acceleration is only available with a 16- or 32-bit color palette. - The display resolutions available depend on your Matrox graphics card, display driver and software monitor settings.
 Different software monitor settings have different resolutions available to them.
 With your software monitor settings, some of the resolutions listed in this section may not be available, or resolutions not listed in this section may be available.
-For more information on software monitor settings with Windows 98/Me/2000/XP or NT 4.0, see "Monitor setup", page 9. - Many Plug-and-Play monitors don't automatically report if they're capable of 1152 × 864, or 1600 × 1200 and higher display resolutions.
+For more information on software monitor settings with Windows 2000/XP, see "Monitor setup", page 12. - Many Plug-and-Play monitors don't automatically report if they're capable of 1152×864 , or 1600×1200 and higher display resolutions.
 To use these resolutions, or higher refresh rates than those reported by the monitor, you can use the Matrox monitor selection method.
-To use Matrox monitor settings with Windows 98/Me/2000/XP or NT 4.0, see "Monitor setup", page 9. - The maximum refresh rates listed in this section have been rounded and are based on a monitor with a maximum horizontal refresh rate of 130 kHz.
+To use Matrox monitor settings with Windows 2000/XP, see "Monitor setup", page 12. - The maximum refresh rates listed in this section have been rounded and are based on a monitor with a maximum horizontal refresh rate of 130 kHz.
 Depending on your monitor, refresh rate capabilities may vary.
 For information on the capabilities of your monitor, see your monitor documentation. - If you're using BNC connectors with a Plug-and-Play monitor, the Plug-and-Play feature of your monitor can't be used.
-To use the Plug-and-Play feature of your monitor, instead of the BNC connectors, use the 15-pin connector at the back of your monitor. - In multi-display mode (see "DualHead Multi-Display setup", page 10), each monitor has its own monitor settings (refresh rates). - You may experience problems viewing certain types of video (for example, DVD video).
+To use the Plug-and-Play feature of your monitor, instead of the BNC connectors, use the 15-pin connector at the back of your monitor. - In multi-display mode, each monitor has its own monitor settings (refresh rates). - LFH-60 and Dual-DVI If you're using two digital monitors at the same time, your Matrox hardware uses the same display resolution for both your monitors.
+If you select different resolutions for your displays, one of your displays may use only a portion of the screen (the rest of the screen will be black).
+To avoid having only a portion of the screen used, we recommend you select the highest display resolution available.
+The highest display resolution available is the highest resolution supported by both monitors.
+If one of your monitors supports a higher resolution, it may use display scaling to fill the entire screen.
+For more information on what your monitors support, see their documentation.

+■ You may experience problems viewing certain types of video (for example, DVD video).
 If you experience this problem, try lowering your display settings (resolution, color palette, and/or refresh rate).
 If you're having problems viewing video with your secondary display, try using your main display instead.
-For information on changing display settings, see "Display setup", page 9.
+For information on changing display settings, see "Display setup", page 12.